alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 \end{aligned}
 $$

+**Note** - Value of EqA2.1 to be used in the next layer derivations; and repeated to the first layer.

+**Disclaimer**
-As proud I am to reach till here, I have done the misfortune of trying to implement a CNN with this and I know waht is all **wrong** with the above.
+As proud I am to understand till here, I had the misfortune of trying to implement a CNN with this and I know what is all **wrong** with the above.Basically if you use the above equation, you will find that the weights do not match for matrix multiplication.

-This is correct as far as index notation is concerned.
-Butpractically we work with weight matrices and for that we need to write this Equation in Matrix Notation.
-For that some of the terms becomes Transposes, some matrix multiplication (dot product style) and some Hadamard product. ( $\hadamard$).
-Only then will the weight dimenstion align correctly
+This is because, the above equation is correct only as far as the index notation is concerned.
+But practically we work with weight matrices, and for that we need to write this Equation in Matrix Notation.
+For that some of the terms becomes Transposes, some matrix multiplication (dot product style) and some Hadamard product. ($\odot$).
+All these are detailed out in [The Matrix Calculus You Need For Deep Learning Terence,Jermy], and I need to edit the answer and explnation once I have grasped if with an example.
+Only then will the weight dimenstion align correctly.
+Please see the correct equations here [Neural Networks and Deep Learning Michel Neilsen]

+Example
+$$
+\frac{\partial z^2}{\partial w^2} = (a^{1})^T
+$$

+## Gradient descent

 Using Gradient descent we can keep adjusting the inner layers like